scalyr/logstash-output-scalyr/README.md

 ## Smoke test

-This repo has been configured to run a smoketest on CircleCI as follows:
+This repo has been configured to run a full-cycle smoketest on CircleCI as follows:

 1. Build the gem
 2. Configure a logstash docker image with pipeline that has file input & Scalyr output